jonleighton/focused_controller/README.md

 action does something entirely different to a `destroy` action, yet they end up lumped into the same object.

-This has three unfortunate side effects:
+This has two unfortunate side effects:

 1. *We end up using instance variables to share data with our views when we should really be using methods*.
-Using instance variables for this purpose makes it harder to change your implementation and can lead to subtle bugs.
-For example, referencing an undeclared instance variable in a view will work, when it should probably raise an error.
-We could define public methods in our controllers and access those in our views, but this will quickly get unmaintainable.
+Using instance variables for this purpose breaks encapsulation and can lead to subtle bugs.
+For example, an undeclared instance variable in a view will be nil, rather than raising an error when referenced.

 2. *We misuse before_filters to share functionality between actions*.
    Instead of using proper OO patterns like inheritance and mixins to keep our code DRY, we shoe-horn `before_filter` with `:only` or `:except` to share chunks of code between specific actions.

-3. *Testing controller actions is slow and unit testing them is hard*.
-   Because classical Rails controller actions are bound to ActionController::Base, you can only test them by excersinng the full framework stack.
-This is both very slow and unnecessary.
-You should be able to write simple unit tests that just exercice the actual behaviour of your actions, relying on your acceptance/integration tests to exercise the full stack.
+A related problem with controllers is that the way we test them is slow and esoteric.
+Rather than calling a single method on our controller object and making assertions about what happened, we generate a request to put through the full controller stack, exercising large amounts of internal Rails code in each test case.
+These are not unit tests, yet they are often used to test logic.

-Focused Controller aims to address these issues by making controllers actions like any other object.
-That means they:

-* Only have one reason to change.
-* Are easy to instantiate and test in issolation.
+Focused Controller aims to address these issues by using a single, focused object for each action.
+These object should have only one responsibility and be straightforward to instantiate and test in isolation.

 ## Feedback needed ##